-A strong and healthy household is one that creates a culture that accepts the uniqueness of the individuals that occupy it.
+A strong and healthy household creates a culture that accepts the uniqueness of the individuals who occupy it.
 When this happens, members no longer seek to conform and can allow their authenticity to emerge.

-Home environments where acceptance and differences are celebrated become safe spaces for all members to operate in.
+Home environments where acceptance and differences are celebrated to become safe spaces for all members to operate in.
 Wellness takes root and thrives.
-Children develop well adjusted and parents can hold their head high.
+Children develop well adjusted, and parents can hold their heads high.

 But in the meantime, I would like you to think about the following questions:

-Are differences celebrated in your home or does everyone try to change (mold) each other into their version of right?
+Are differences celebrated in your home, or does everyone try to change (mold) each other into their right version?

 Photo by Max Goncharov via Unsplash